SEMICeu/documentation/README.md

 Currently, the publication environment that has been adopted by SEMIC is GitHub: one repository per data specification.
 Over the past years, the organisation and structure of these repositories underwent a gradual harmonisation process.
-Moreover, the consumers' access to the content of these repositories is facilitated through [GitHub Pages](https://pages.github.com/), a service offered to render webpages stored in a repository.
+Moreover, the consumers' access to the content of these repositories is facilitated through**GitHub Pages**, a service offered to render webpages stored in a repository.

-Since these repositories were created before an automated artefact generation tooling was applied, the repositories are set up and organised with the assumption that the content of the repository is manually created.
+Since these repositories were created before an automated artefact generation tooling was applied, the repositories are set up and organised with the assumption that the content of the repository is created manually.
 The full integration of this publication design in the automation process requires adaptations to the automation, organisation and setup of the data specification repositories.
 This is future work.
 Therefore, editors are today required to manually collect the generated artefacts, and store them in the appropriate locations within the data specification repository.

-## Organisation of the SEMIC GitHub Space
+## Organisation of the SEMIC GitHub space

 The SEMIC GitHub space contains several dozens of repositories, each falling in specific categories.
 There are data specification repositories, repositories supporting the generation and publication of the data specifications, and others.